ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/online.md

 ```

 As we can see, in the case of the variational iterations those buffers are quite different and represent different representations
-of the same Bethe Free Energy stream.
+of the same Bethe Free Energy stream (which corresponds to the `.free_energy_raw_history`).
 As a sanity check, we could also visualize the history of our posterior estimations in the same way
 as we did for a simpler previous example:

 ```@example manual-online-inference